How To Use Strong Verbs To Add Punch To Your Writing

 Prowritingaid Thesaurus

 Both tools are quick and easy to use.
-They can help you find and choose much better synonyms and verbs as you write, either online or in a word processor.
+They can help you find and choose much better synonyms and verbs as you write online or in a word processor.

 From their suggestions to replace find, the verbs discover, spot, and locate might be the best choices.

-If you don’t have access to an online tool, there are many sites like thesaurus.com that can help you find better verbs and synonyms.
+If you don’t have access to an online tool, many sites like thesaurus.com can help you find better verbs and synonyms.

 Use an online thesaurus